RafaDEV99/My-Dotfiles/README.md

 The setup is above:

 > [!NOTE]
-> This is not all for now...
+> First read the deps, please

 # Remember to have installed:
 - nvim